Get started

 terminal · install or update

-# 1 · install or bump
+# 1 · install or bump the dep

 pnpm add @exxatdesignux/ui@latest

-npx --package=@exxatdesignux/ui@latest exxat-ui sync-extras
+npx --package=@exxatdesignux/ui@latest exxat-ui upgrade

 # 3 · see what moved